AaronT0712/SDE/面试/BQ/4 - 发现面对一个复杂问题，深入分析（Dive Deep），找出根因并解决.md

 ------

 **Situation:**
 It was the AaronFlow project and I finished most part of development.
-However, during load testing with **wrk**, I observed that the performance wasn’t as high as expected and also, the CPU usage was highly unstable.
-After using command-Line and performance manager, I found that there is a sudden spikes in CPU load, indicating that something deeper was affecting the system.
+However, during load testing with **wrk** (测flowsvr), I observed that the performance wasn’t as high as expected and also, the CPU usage was highly unstable.
+After using commands and checking the performance manager, I found that there is a sudden spikes in CPU load, indicating that something deeper was affecting the system.

 **Task:**
-Although I had already applied standard optimizations like adjusting MySQL connection pools, there was still no significant improvement.
-I suspected that a more complex underlying issue was at play—likely on the server side—so I needed to dive deep into the system's behavior and identify the specific problem affecting CPU stability and overall performance.
+Although I had already applied standard optimizations like adjusting MySQL connection pools and the performance improved, the problem still exist.
+So, I thought that there was a complex underlying issue.
+I was curious and I decided to dive deep into this problem and identify the root cause that affecting CPU stability and overall performance.

 **Action:**

 1. **Data Gathering & Initial Hypothesis:**
-   - I started by analyzing the server’s behavior, since the worker-side (Aaron) was processing tasks rapidly without issue.
+   - I started by analyzing the server side, since the worker-side (Aaron) was processing tasks rapidly and it's operation was light.
-   - After reviewing system metrics and consulting various online forums and enterprise MySQL usage guides, I identified the use of the **for-update** SQL statement as a potential issue.
+   - After reviewing system metrics and checking various forums and MySQL guides, I thought the problem may occur during multi-computer competition.
+(API call一般很快，那基本问题出现在与DB的交互，这是经验) Then I look into the code for this part and identified the use of the **for-update** SQL statement as a potential problem.
 2. **Deep Technical Analysis:**
-   - I researched the inner workings of the **for-update** command and discovered that it can generate **gap locks**, which may delay query execution and affect performance.
-This function is also not recommended in the book *High Performance MySQL*.
+   - After reading the inner workings of the **for-update** command and discovered that it can generate **gap locks**, which may delay query execution and affect performance, which it is also not recommended in the book called *High Performance MySQL*.
    - I then focused on the unusual CPU spikes.
-I observed that every time, when Aaron fetched a new task, the CPU load surged unexpectedly.
-This led me to dive deeper into the **for-update** and MySQL.
-I found that MySQL employs an automatic deadlock detection mechanism that checks for dependencies between concurrent queries—a process with a complexity O(N²).
-As the number of concurrent tasks increased, this mechanism significantly strained the CPU.
+Because the system showed that, the CPU load spike when servers tried to fetched tasks.
+This led me to dive deeper into the MySQL.
+I found that MySQL used an automatic deadlock detection that checks for dependencies between threads.
+As the number of concurrent tasks increased, this mechanism caused high load on the CPU.
 3. **Implementing the Solution:**
-   - To address both the gap-lock issue and the heavy deadlock detection overhead, I devised a two-part solution:
+   - To address both the gap-lock issue and the detection overhead, I dropped the lock produced by the MySQL and decided to implement by myself.
-     - I introduced a **distributed locking mechanism** to better manage concurrent access.
-     - I implemented **randomized delays** in task invocations to spread out the load, reducing the frequency and intensity of deadlock checks.
+   - After reviewing multiple forums and articles about lock, I introduced a **distributed locking mechanism** to better manage multiple-computer competition.
+Also, to address CPU load, I introduced **randomized delays** in task invocations to spread out the load.
-   - These changes were tested and iteratively refined until the performance metrics showed stable CPU usage and improved throughput.

 **Result:**
-The adjustments led to a significant performance improvement: CPU usage became stable under load, and the overall system throughput increased noticeably.
-By identifying and solving the problem of **for-update** and the deadlock detection overhead, I not only solved the immediate performance issues but also enhanced the system’s scalability for future demands.
+The adjustments led to a significant performance improvement: CPU usage became stable under load, and the overall system throughput increased greatly.
+By identifying and solving the problem of **for-update** and the deadlock detection, I not only solved the immediate performance issues but also gained valuable experience.

 ------